syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 {% endhighlight %}

 {% highlight vb.net tabtitle="VB.NET [Windows-specific]" %}
-'Loads an existing Word document
+'Loads an existing Word document.
 Using wordDocument As WordDocument = New WordDocument("Template.docx", FormatType.Docx)
-    'Initialize the default fallback fonts collection
+    'Initialize the default fallback fonts collection.
     wordDocument.FontSettings.FallbackFonts.InitializeDefault()
-    'Instantiation of DocToPDFConverter for Word to PDF conversion Using converter As New DocToPDFConverter()
+    'Instantiation of DocToPDFConverter for Word to PDF conversion.
+    Using converter As New DocToPDFConverter()
-        'Converts Word document into PDF document
+        'Converts Word document into PDF document.
         Using pdfDocument As PdfDocument = converter.ConvertToPDF(wordDocument)
-            'Saves the PDF file to file system pdfDocument.Save("WordToPDF.pdf")
+            'Saves the PDF file to file system. pdfDocument.Save("WordToPDF.pdf")
         End Using
     End Using